INTER-Mediator/INTER-Mediator/dist-docs/readme.txt

 ==========================================
 Account Information for FileMaker Database
 ------------------------------------------
-The FileMaker database files "TestDB.fmp12" and "TestDB.fp7" (Last updated: August 5, 2016)
+The FileMaker database files "TestDB.fmp12" and "TestDB.fp7" (Last updated: May 15, 2017)
 have the administrator account as:

  username: admin